mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/01/02-hardware.md

 **Light Detection and Ranging** or **Laser Imaging Detection and Ranging**.

 LIDAR is a laser-based sensor that allows accurate distance measurements from our device to an object in our environment.
-Using this sensor dramatically improves the AR application experience.
+Using this sensor dramatically improves the augmented reality (AR) application experience.
 Another use case of LIDAR is performing a 3D scan of an object.

 ###	Positioning: GPS, Compass

 Global Positioning System (GPS)-based positioning is a critical tool for a multitude of applications.
 The GPS system gives us the latitude and longitude of the position where our device is located.

-This positioning is complemented by a compass sensor that allows us to determine if we are moving in the right direction more accurately.
+This positioning is complemented by a compass sensor that allows us to determine more accurately if we are moving in the right direction.
 Remember that GPS positioning does not work indoors, because the signal is not received correctly from the GPS satellites that provide us with the information.
 Indoor positioning attempts have been made using only the compass information.

 ###	Medical sensors